brycewray/hugo-site/content/posts/2019/04/ec-static.md

 By contrast, the Web pages that originate from an SSG load like lightning, especially since static pages can be [cached](https://www.maxcdn.com/one/visual-glossary/static-content/) for even better performance, and they aren't vulnerable to database exploits because they don't *use* databases.
 A static site vs. a database-driven site is like looking at a snapshot vs. waiting for somebody to paint the image.
 Well, okay, I'm exaggerating; but the analogy is sound, even if the relative disparities aren't quite that stark.

 But perhaps you've read some of the articles out there about SSGs and thought, "Gee, that sounds too complicated."
 After all, one appeal of WordPress is that it's easy to install and, if set up properly, easy to use.
 I admit there are a few more steps, a bit more geekiness, to getting started with an SSG-powered site.
 However, it's really not as complicated as a lot of the articles make it sound.
-So, if you do have interest in it, let me walk you through setting up a site on [Hugo](https://gohugo.io), my SSG of choice.
+So, if you do have interest in it, let me walk you through setting up a site on [Hugo](https://gohugo.io), which I believe is the best SSG for beginners.

 Just so we're clear up-front: I am not saying installing and using Hugo is **super**-simple.
 This is not a "[There is no Step 3](https://en.wikipedia.org/wiki/IMac#History)" situation.
 But I promise I'll keep it as simple as it will allow.
 For best results, you do need at least some familiarity with using your operating system's [command-line interface](https://en.wikipedia.org/wiki/Command-line_interface) (**CLI**) app---**Terminal** on a Mac or Linux system, or **Command Prompt** in Windows.[^htmlcss]